Tissue Flap Surgery for Breast Reconstruction

 You will stay in the hospital about 5 days so your doctor can be sure there is good blood supply to the skin over the reconstruction.
 A physiotherapist may show you exercises while you are still in the hospital.
 These can help keep your shoulder from getting stiff.

 You may be able to go back to work or your normal routine in 6 to 9 weeks.
-Most women need to avoid strenuous activity for several weeks.
+Most people need to avoid strenuous activity for several weeks.

 Why It Is Done